 Clicking on an image thumbnail in the List View will load that image’s details in the Info Panel on the right.

 The Info Panel displays metadata, machine learning–generated tags, user-defined categories, user-defined custom fields, content alerts, and color data.
-Each section can be toggled open or closed and the Image Manager will remember the closed/open state per device/browser.
+Each section can be toggled open or closed and Image Manager will remember the closed/open state per device/browser.

 This section displays image metadata, including: